isovector/reasonablypolymorphic.com/reasonably-polymorphic/httw/2016-11-01-machine-diagrams.markdown

 2) Besides the *not gate*, there are 3 other possible machines with 1 input and 1 output.
 Figure out what their function tables must look like.
 Remember, a function table *must* have an output for every possible input.

+3) Does it make sense for the inputs of two machines to be connected to the same wire?
+How about the outputs?
+Why or why not?